ARCHAEOLOGY

 Pottery Analysis

 Almost every archaeological site yields thousands of pieces of broken pottery known as pottery shards, or potsherds.
 Because pottery was cheap and easy to make, ancient people thought nothing of throwing it away.
 Archaeologists are adept at deciphering pottery shards.
-They can often date a site, gage its level of sophistication and establish trading patterns solely by examining pottery shards.
+They can often date a site, gauge its level of sophistication and establish trading patterns solely by examining pottery shards.

 There are tables and guides that archaeologists can refer to identify potsherds.
 Different kinds of pottery can be differentiated by the designs, pottery making process and the composition of clay, glazes and pigments used to make it.
-Large data bases of over 7,000 kinds of pottery from different ages and different sites around the Mediterranean alone cane be used to identify the date and origin of the objects.
+Large data bases of over 7,000 kinds of pottery from different ages and different sites around the Mediterranean alone can be used to identify the date and origin of the objects.
 The analysis is based on the type of clay used, pottery type and ornamentation.

 Pottery can be dated measuring the effects of radiation via thermolumiscence, by carbon dating food remains or dating the sediments of the layers in which the pottery was found.
 A “clay atlas” has been created for “fingerprinting” pottery for 35 trace elements.
 This atlas is especially useful with small pottery shards.